Synyster Gates: Influences

 Besides metal music, Gates is a big fan of jazz, gypsy jazz, classical, and avant garde.
 He cites Dimebag Darrell, Django Reinhardt, Steve Vai, John Petrucci, Slash, Marty Friedman, Zakk Wylde, Allan Holdsworth, Mr. Bungle, Frank Gambale, Oingo Boingo, and Danny Elfman as his artistic influences.

 Gates has named bassist Trevor Dunn of Mr. Bungle "one of [his] favorite songwriters of all time", praising his compositions of "masterful and incredibly singable atonal brilliance throughout [1995 album Disco Volante]", and concluded: "[Dunn] is nothing short of pure genius."

 Personal life

 Gates married Michelle DiBenedetto in May 2010.
 The couple has two children, a son born in 2017 and a daughter born in 2019.

 Michelle's twin sister, Valary, is married to M. Shadows.
 This makes him and M. Shadows brothers-in-law in addition to band-mates.
-They live close to one another and see each other very often because of their wives' being very close as twin sisters.
+They live close to one another and see each other very often.

+Haner says that he taught his father how to sweep pick.